The Theory

 The skeleton above is conceptually complete enough to begin formalizing.
 The live mathematical/conceptual questions:

 1. The primitive mark alphabet.
 What does a Mass-interaction's mark consist of?
-One bit?
-A complex unit vector?
-An element of some algebra?
-The choice determines whether the theory is classical, quantum-like, or continuous.

 3. The geometry of nested local spacetimes.
-Region, point, interval?
-Constraints on packing?
-Determines whether the theory reproduces Lorentzian-like causal structure.

 4. Why exactly two poles?
-Currently axiomatic.
-A derivation would be stronger than a stipulation.

 5. The top of the tree.
 What supplies the One Interaction's spacetime?
-Self-supplied?
-Parent-less by exception?

 6. Formalizing the decay/emergence balance.
-Master equation?
-Stochastic process?
-Field theory on the tree?

 7. The interaction-potential as a mathematical object.
-Distribution, measure, possibility-space?

 12. The Asymmetric Epistemic Principle

 An epistemological consequence of the structural ontology above: every agent is a hub with one decipherable interior and many indecipherable exteriors.
+In v0.3, sharpened by a parallel ontological asymmetry: an agent cannot interact with the higher Forms it participates in, only be part of them.

 An agent has access to its sub-interactions but not to the parent interactions in which it participates.
 Downward decipherment is possible.
 Upward decipherment is impossible in principle, only inferential.